1.1 African Agricultural Technology Foundation

 - Annual SORP financial statements i.e., Statement of Financial Activities (SOFA), Statement of Financial Position (SOFP) and Statement of Cashflows (SCF)

 - Selected UK GAAP (SORP) schedules e.g., “Charitable Expenditure Schedule”

 - Desktop Procedure manual and mapping of IFRS to SORP

 1.5 Submission Requirements

-- Capability Statement or Profile detailing experience in handling similar work (list of past and present clients).
-Recommendation letters from past clients would be an added advantage.
+- Capability Statement or Profile detailing experience in handling similar work (list of past and present clients)

 - Workplan and timeframe to execute the assignment.